dr4Ke/git-preserve-permissions/README.md

 `post-checkout` and `pre-commit` hooks are provided.
 You can copy them in your repository directory `.git/hooks`.

-git-aliases contains aliases for these git commands.
+The file `git-aliases` contains aliases for these git commands.
+Include them in your git configuration file (`.git/config`)

 Usage
 =====